pan93412/pan93412/README.en_US.md

 Hi, I am pan93412 😄 You can also call me “pan.”
 I am a programmer 👨🏻‍💻, localization translator 💬, UI/UX designer 👨🏻‍🎨, and a student 🤓 from Taiwan 🇹🇼.
 I primarily work on open-source software (OSS) contribution; besides, I often participate OSS community and answer questions in my free time.

-**Programming**: I code in Rust, TypeScript, Python, and some scripting language (POSI sh, fish, etc.) mainly.
+**Programming**: I code in Rust, TypeScript, Python, and some scripting language (POSIX sh, fish, etc.) mainly.
 I feel myself like an engineer that always works on random stuff 😂.
 For my popular projects, refer to Pinned Repositories.

 **Localization**: I am currently a long-term translator of Git, GNU nano, Weblate, Keka & OBS Studio, and also a member of [@l10n-tw](https://t.me/l10n_tw).
 I have some experience in the localization field, and you are welcome to feedback & chat there! ✌️